Charlotte Agell: Educator

 Agell taught multilingual and multicultural education at Portland High School, Portland, Maine and was a teacher in the gifted and talented language arts program at Harrison Middle School in Yarmouth, Maine.
 She says she's found her "tribe" with middle-schoolers.
 She has conducted workshops for youths and adults at various literary events throughout Maine, including the Haystack Mountain School of Crafts in Deer Isle.

 Personal life

 Agell lived in several Maine towns before settling in Brunswick with her husband Peter J. Simmons, an arts administrator and master gardener.
-She and Peter have two children, Anna and Jon.
+She and Simmons have two children.